 The Healthy Families Act would provide employees the opportunity to earn a minimum of seven paid sick days (56 hours) per year to care for themselves or their families.
 This leave will relieve workers from having to make the untenable decision between caring for themselves or a loved one and losing necessary income, or even losing their job altogether.
-Under the bill, paid sick time could be used by employees to care for themselves, or to care for a child, a parent, a spouse or “any other individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.”
-While the legislation does not explicitly name same-sex partners or spouses, this inclusive language makes leave available for the American family in all of its diverse forms, including those in the lesbian, gay, bisexual and transgender (LGBT) community.
+The bill provides paid sick time to employees if they become ill, or if they need time to care for a child, a parent, a spouse or “any other individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.

-The Healthy Families Act was reintroduced in the 114th Congress on February 12, 2015, in the House of Representatives by Rep. Rosa DeLauro (D-CT) and in the Senate by Sen. Patty Murray (D-WA).
+The Healthy Families Act was introduced in the Senate by Senators Kirsten Gillibrand (D-NY) and Bernie Sanders (I-VT), and in the House of Representatives by Rep. Rosa DeLauro (D-CT) on May 17, 2023.